Sayerm/skill_developement/README.md

 # Skill Developement
-This is Skill Developement Forum ndroid application system.
+This is Skill Developement Forum android application system.